Sunday, December 6, 2015

 He’s spiritual too, that’s a big part of the package.
 Black people are always spiritual and know things that white people don’t and in Casablanca Sam knows that the sudden appearance of Ingrid Bergman is bad news for Rick and that’s what concerns Sam most, what’s good or bad for Rick.
 When Bogie is getting ready to split for the desert, or whatever, to join the Foreign Legion or whatever, he makes clear to the club’s new owner that Sam gets a piece of the action which is cool too, and new, groundbreaking, revolutionary in fact.
 Suddenly we’re making money in film and on film, a percentage of the action hitherto reserved for white people, a step up from Ms. McDaniel whose only apparent reward on screen was her love of that scatterbrained scheming white girl Scarlet O’Hara.
 But fuck that.
 Sam is not getting any horizontal rewards that we see or at least not any concrete affection from Ingrid Bergman who is Bogie’s love interest—and that’s where the storyline breaks down a little for me because most brothers of my acquaintance, feeling that a fine chick is not right for their best friend, for whatever reason, would make a move on her themselves.
 Especially anyone as fine as Ingrid Bergman.
 But this is Hollywood not the real world and Hollywood is a parallel universe to our own, a virtual world where some rules on Earth apply and others do not.

 That’s how Dooley Wilson changed our world for the better.
 He was still a stick figure but one who was making good money and getting significant screen time.
 He rolled his eyes once or twice but that’s cool too.
 He got to sing and play the piano on camera which many more liberated Negros even today might like to do.
 My theory is that we've been living in Dooley’s world ever since, certainly on camera but also to some extent on the streets of the U.S.A.
 Not because his role is so attractive to us still but because whites like it so much and they’re the ones who usually do the casting.
 They also write the checks.
 We’re in a Post-Dooley Era only because he’s dead.
 At best we’re living in a post-Post Dooley Era that sounds like more radical change than it really has been.
 Things have changed but haven’t changed much.
 White people still see us as sidekicks and want us to have suffered so that we can be spiritual for them and they want us to be discriminated against so they can show how open-minded and cool they are by hanging out with us.
 What Bogie did by instinct, today they do by design.
 Unless it's supposed to happen on film and we’re getting paid for it, in which case the script is a little old but depending on the paycheck we may still be up for the role.
 To hone our craft.
 There was a movie a few years ago where Tom Cruise played a hitman and Jamie Foxx played the taxi driver who chauffeurs him to his victims and it occurred to me how much more compelling Foxx’s role as the fearful taxista was than Cruise’s psychopathic killer.
-Foxx is from the Lone Star State too, another presumed East Texas shithole, called Terrell, Terrell Texas, God-forbid, and he is a talented actor, also an Academy-Award winner: in a state enamored of Matthew McConaughey, almost to exclusion, it has nothing to do with race, you can be sure.
+Foxx is from the Lone Star State too, btw, another presumed East Texas shithole, called Terrell, Terrell Texas, God-forbid, and he is a talented actor, also an Academy-Award winner: in a state enamored of Matthew McConaughey, almost to exclusion, it has nothing to do with race, you can be sure.
 Real reason is that McConaughey hangs out in Texas but Foxx split, like Dooley Wilson.

 Mostly as blacks in America and on film we’re still playing Dooley in some shape or form.

 Even the great Denzel Washington.
-Not long ago he was in a spy flick (my genre) with Ryan Reynolds, and Denzel did the buddy-thing or a modified buddy thing because they weren’t real buds or anything but the ending was what you would expect in today's cinema, Denzel died for Ryan, so that Reynolds’ character would live, which is a plot twist that white people like in life and in film.
+Not long ago he was in a spy flick (my genre) with Ryan Reynolds, and Denzel did the buddy-thing or a modified buddy thing because they weren’t real buds or anything but the ending was what you would expect in today's cinema, Denzel died for Ryan, so that Reynolds’ character would live, which is a plot twist that white people like in life and on film.
 And, you know, it seems to me that Reynolds is an okay actor but hardly in Washington’s league and the only thing that Ryan Reynolds has done of any real note is to marry Scarlet Johansson which does give him points in a guy’s world that his acting may not.
 There’s a parallel here to our parallel universe, actually.
 Very often white people somehow expect blacks to take a spear for them, metaphorically speaking, the way Denzel took a bullet for Reynolds, or take a lesser position or less pay because “that’s what it means to be black in this country.”
-While the white guy or white girl gets the girl or the guy and the big paycheck and gets to feel sympathy at our condition as black people in this country.
+While the white guy or white girl gets the hot girl or the hot guy and the big paycheck and gets to feel sympathy at our condition as black people in this country.
 Which makes your white friend empathetic or cool or whatever, on top of the higher salary.
 Does that sound familiar?
 If so, my thesis is that it’s because you’ve seen the movie.
 Probably multiple times.
 That movie has been made.
 Several times.
 We’re trying some fresh material here.
 And Caucasians always seem a little hurt because that’s the script they are used to.
 It’s all coming from the Big Screen, that’s my view.

 And it’s not just blacks for whom those same old lines are being written.
 Michael Pena is a very good young actor but he seems to be dying a lot recently so some white guy with less talent can live on.
 In Fury and in a cop movie with Jake Gyllenhaal, where Michael took a bullet for Jake.
 The question in many films is which characters live to see the final credits roll and as in other areas of white privilege those characters tend to be white.
 This is important because Hispanics run the very real risk of having Hollywood handle their narrative the same way Hollywood handled Native Americans.
 It’s starting to look that way.
 American Indians have had a rough time since the Plains Wars because people like John Ford, John Wayne and Gary Cooper took an early interest in “their story,” including depictions of alcohol, savagery and mayhem that was actually visited on them as much as they visited same on whites.
 Until Hollywood screenwriters stepped in and changed the storyline.
 If blacks are doing better today it’s only because the very conditions of our arrival in this country made us extremely suspicious of subsequent offers of employment from Caucasians, in Hollywood and elsewhere.
 You can’t be too trusting whether it’s when the state trooper asks you to step out of your car or a movie producer says he’s going to make a film about your experience.
 The latter may be more dangerous than the former.
 You hand your narrative to other people only at great risk, that’s my view too.